michaelsteven/terraform-openshift4-azure/README.md

 ## Infra and Worker Node Deployment

-Deployment of Openshift Worker and Infra nodes is handled by the machine-operator-api cluster operator.
+Check Deployment of Openshift Worker and Infra nodes is handled by the machine-operator-api cluster operator.

 ```bash
 $ oc get machineset -n openshift-machine-api